admah/Workers-Demo---Meater-API/README.md

 # Edge-Meater-Widget

-This repo contains a Cloudflare Worker that authenticates to the Meater Cloud and returns data from active devices. \
+This repo contains a Cloudflare Worker that authenticates to the Meater Cloud and returns data from active devices.

 For this to work, will need to have:

-- a Meater+ thermometer
+- a Meater+ thermometer.
+[Here's a link](https://glnk.io/o7jz/drivewaypitmaster) to buy one for 10% off!
-- an active Meater Cloud account
+- an active Meater Cloud account.
-- Cloudflare Workers CLI installed locally ([instructions](https://developers.cloudflare.com/workers/wrangler/install-and-update/))
+- Cloudflare Workers CLI installed locally ([instructions](https://developers.cloudflare.com/workers/wrangler/install-and-update/)).

 ## Installation